 - Rigorous cleaning and disinfection of all our spaces.
 Cleanliness has always been something we’ve taken pride in and we now clean even more frequently.

 - Social distancing measures.
-We have re-organized all our waiting spaces to ensure proper, six-foot distancing between patients and staff.
+We have re-organized our waiting spaces to encourage proper, six-foot distancing between patients and staff.

 Concerned you may have Covid-19?